cmakafui/sdm-golang-app/README.md

 # Sparse Distributed Memory (SDM) Application

-This project is an implementation of Sparse Distributed Memory (SDM) using Go for the backend and a simple HTML/CSS/JavaScript interface enhanced with HTMX for the frontend.
+This project is an implementation of Sparse Distributed Memory (SDM) using Go for the backend and a simple HTML/CSS/JavaScript interface enhanced with HTMX and TailwindCSS for the frontend.
 The application allows storing and retrieving high-dimensional binary vectors.

 ## Table of Contents